ipanalytics/ASN-Karma/README.md

 ## Overview

-ASN Karma consumes BlackRoute JSONL records and produces an ASN risk layer designed for operational use.
+ASN Karma consumes <a href="https://github.com/ipanalytics/BlackRoute">BlackRoute</a> JSONL records and produces an ASN risk layer designed for operational use.
 The output is intentionally explainable: each ASN record includes score, tier, observed record counts, source diversity, top threat labels, and build metadata.

 The project treats ASN expansion as derived intelligence.
 Source evidence comes from observed IP/CIDR records only; generated ASN prefix lists are output artifacts, not feedback into the evidence stream.